Forecasting in a Covid Climate

-If there’s one thing we can say with certainty about the rest of 2021, it’s that those in the forecasting game are going to have a tough year.
+If there’s one thing we can say with certainty about the rest of 2021, it’s that those in the construction market forecasting game are going to have a tough year.
 Models and trends only take you so far when everything can change in the blink of an eye.

 The fact is that nothing like the COVID-19 pandemic has happened before.
 The closest analogy, the “Spanish” flu of 1918, was in a very different time.
 And even though industry and science have had more than a year to come to terms with this coronavirus, events in India have shown us that nothing can be taken for granted when you’re dealing with a virus that’s as transmissible and prone to mutations as this one is.

 And because of the huge effect on the way we live that COVID-19 has brought, the nation is still lacking data about the effect Brexit has had, and will have, on imports, exports, immigration and the economy as a whole.